RESOStandards/reso-certification-help/docs/admins.md

 ![image](https://user-images.githubusercontent.com/88680702/205774052-6488827a-52cb-4cd2-a89b-82860f1baae3.png)

 An email with a link to the report will be sent to the recipient for review and approval.
-The button will then change to indicate **Notified**.
+The button will then change from **Passed** to **Notified**.

 ![image](https://user-images.githubusercontent.com/88680702/237753878-3ac6e616-aa59-434e-bd0a-35e454dfc50b.png)

-Once the customer has approved the results, the button will change to indicate **Certified**.
+Once the customer has approved the results, the button will change to **Certified**.

 ![image](https://user-images.githubusercontent.com/88680702/237754344-7556d16a-74eb-4ffd-a190-af51012a89be.png)